thomas-mauran/LinkedOut/docs/micro-service-architecture.md

 ## Services
 ![microservices](./ms.png)

-### `API Gateway`
+### API Gateway

 The API Gateway is a single entry point for all clients.
 It provides HTTP endpoints to access the different services in the infrastructures, and does so while checking the authorization claims of the user doing the request.
 This service works closely with the Keycloak service.

-### `Keycloak`

-It will allow us to provide a secure authentication and authorization service for the client.

-### `Notification Service`
+### Notification Service

 The Notification Service is responsible for sending notifications to the users.
 The goal is to have a single service responsible for sending notifications to the users.

-### `Job Service`
+### Job Service

-The Job offer service is responsible for managing jobs, job offers and companies.
-This service is implemented in kotlin using spring r2dbc as a reactive database driver.
+The Job Service is responsible for managing jobs, job categories, job offers and companies.
+This service is implemented in Kotlin using Spring R2DBC as a reactive database driver.

-We chose r2dbc instead of jpa since being we needed to have asynchronous requests in our architecure to optimize latency.
+We chose R2DBC instead of JPA because we need to have asynchronous requests in our architecture to optimize latency.
-Having a synchronous system would mean we can only treat one request at the time which at larger scale will not be efficient enough.
+Having a synchronous system would mean we could only treat one request at a time which, at larger scale, would not be efficient enough.

-The service uses a postgres database to store it's data.
+The service uses a Postgres database to store its data.

-### `Employer Service`
+### Employer Service

 The Employer Service represents the external software that employers uses to manage their job offers.